 Our cash requirements consist primarily of day-to-day operating expenses and obligations with respect to warehouse leases.
 We lease all our office and warehouse facilities.
 We expect to make future payments on existing leases from cash generated from operations.
-We have credit terms in place with our major suppliers, however as we bring on new suppliers, we are often required to prepay our inventory purchases from them.
+We have credit terms in place with our major suppliers, however, as we bring on new suppliers, we are often required to prepay our inventory purchases from them.
 This is consistent with our historical operating model which allowed us to operate using only cash generated by the business.
-Beyond the next 12 months we believe that our cash flow from operations should improve as supply chains begin to return to normal and new suppliers we are bringing online transition to credit terms more favorable to us.
+Beyond the next 12 months we believe that our cash flows from operations should improve as supply chains begin to return to normal and new suppliers that we bring online transition to credit terms more favorable to us.
 In addition, we plan to increase the size of our in-house product catalog, which will have a net beneficial impact to our margin profile and ability to generate cash.
-In addition, we have approximately \$9.0 million unused credit under the revolving line with JPM as of September 30, 2022.
-Given our current working capital position an available funding from our revolving credit line, we believe we will be able to manage through the current challenges by managing payment terms with customers and vendors.
+In addition, we have approximately \$9.0 million in unused credit under our revolving line of credit with JPM as of December 31, 2022.
+Given our current working capital position and available funding from our revolving credit line, we believe we will be able to manage through the current challenges by managing payment terms with our customers and vendors.